hekmon/tpcontrol/README.md

 	panic(err)
 }
 ```
-So here we have : 5 requests in 1 second, 1 queue and 5 for the token pool size.
+So here we have : 5 requests over 1 second, 1 queue and 5 for the token pool size.
 Don't hesitate to check [godoc](https://godoc.org/github.com/Hekmon/TPControl#New).

-For the example, let's rise the number of batches to 10 :
+For the example, let's rise the number of batches up to 10 :
 ```
 The token pool size is 5, let's wait 1s to let it fill up completly (based on flow defined as 5.00 req/s).
 Time's up !